paypal/TLS-update/README.md

 ### Windows

 PayPal has discontinued SDK support for native Windows Phone apps.
 The related backend services will be shut down soon.
 Please update to a web browser integration.
-We recommenend [Braintree v.zero for JavaScript](https://developers.braintreepayments.com/javascript+dotnet/guides/client-sdk).
+We recommend [Braintree v.zero for JavaScript](https://developers.braintreepayments.com/javascript+dotnet/guides/client-sdk).